NHSDigital/IOPS-FHIR-Simplifier-Backup/ImplementationGuideforDigitalMedicines/backup/ElementDosage-duplicate-3.md

 Implementation guidance follows for each data item within the Dosage structure, in the order in which they are shown in the above treeview.

-### Use of synonyms

-In most instances it is anticipated that the UK Preferred term should be the term applied to SNOMED CT concepts However for some cases, for example the anatomically correct SNOMED-CT term may not be easily understood by the patient or clinician, the use of a synonym may be preferred.

-Guidance for using terms that are not preferred terms is available within the published document [Guidance on the use of CodeableConcept.](https://developer.nhs.uk/apis/gpconnect-1-2-0/pages/accessrecord_structured/guidance-on-the-population-of-codeableconcept.pdf)

 ---